 We would all like to think that everyone is trustworthy when you’re talking about love and weddings, but that’s not always the case.
-The internet can be a scary place where people aren’t always out for your best interest.
+The internet can be a place where people aren’t always out for your best interest.
 We want to help protect you from online scammers as you use Once Wed to sell your wedding gown online.
-We want to ensure you that we’re doing everything that we can to protect you and to make this an easy and pleasant process.
+There are lots of honest buyers out there so don’t let this information scare you.
+We believe that knowledge is power and we love informed sellers!

 Wait to ship